t4th/win32-gui-wrapper/README.md

 Still, it is now good source of some win32 API examples.
 I remember being the most proud of working re-sizing and MDI :).

 ## Update
+21/03/2021
+Due to some new stars I added some architecture overview and smart pointers.
+Still, this project was done on the fly and it is obvious when reading source.
+There are no clear instance owners and memory leaks are guaranteed.

 1/7/2021
 I have created this project when I was pretty much C++ beginner and Win32 was already called ancient.
 Still, I got some stars recently, which motivated me to check it again :).
 Since I am way more experienced than 10 years ago, I found quite the amount of bugs and bad practices, which hopefully I will fix in my spare time.